What You Must Know About 2012 Tax Challenges

 Newly implemented Capital profit rules

-Worried about how to calculate taxes on you invested income this year?
-Heres the key rule: bought stocks after Jan 1, 2011 then you are not eligible to count your cost basis or the tax exempt investment amount.
+Worried about how to calculate taxes on your invested income this year?
+Heres the key rule: bought stocks after Jan 1, 2011, then you are not eligible to count your cost basis or the tax-exempt investment amount.
 Your broker will help you calculate the amount as per your preferred method.
-Mostly brokers send notice of FIFO; First-in and First-out which reports your selling off older shares.
+Most brokers send notice of FIFO; First-in and First-out which reports your selling off older shares.
 Before filing or tax return analyze 1099 and ask your broker to mend all errors.
-Talking about 1099, Roman Ciosek, wealth management assistant at HighTower’s Strata is advising customers to slow down in their tax filing process.
-According to Ciosek there will be a number of amendments on the 1099s.
-However if you have sold your earlier shares whether willingly or because your broker advised you then you cannot alter your cost-basis.
+Talking about 1099, Roman Ciosek, a wealth management assistant at HighTower’s Strata is advising customers to slow down in their tax filing process.
+According to Ciosek, there will be a number of amendments on the 1099s.
+However, if you have sold your earlier shares whether willingly or because your broker advised you then you cannot alter your cost-basis.

 $1billion in unclaimed tax refunds